Hekku2/competition-status-server/doc/protocol.md

     "type": "current-competitor",
     "content": {
         "divisions": "senior women",
+        "category": "hauling",
+        "target": "120kg",
         "attempt": "3",
+        "current-place": 3,
         "competitors": [
             {
                 "name": "last name, first name",
                 "team": "sport team here",
+                "competitor-id": "123"
             },
             {
                 "name": "last name, first name",
                 "team": "sport team here",
+                "competitor-id": "124"
             }
         ],
+        "previous-results": [
+            {
+                "category": "hauling",
+                "attempt": "3",
+                "result": "See objects.md#VahvinSM and Otevoima result"
             }
+        ]
     }
+}
 ```

 ### performance-results

-This is sent when performance has endend and results has been calculated.
+This is sent when performance has ended and results has been calculated.
 This
 may or may not be for the previous competitor, depending on the way that the
 event has been organized.